SimplyProgrammer/JavaFx-Overhaul/README.md

-# JavaFx-Overhaul
+# About
-Powerful tool to animate elements/nodes in JavaFx!
+JavaFx overhaul is a powerful tool to animate elements/nodes in JavaFx.
+It gives you an power to animate selected properties of nodes or also individual ones.
+You just need to create one simple object and properties will be animated dynamically when you change them!
+Something pretty similar to "transition" from html.
+Prepare to not use clumsy TransitionBuilders or even TimeLines ever again.
+The overhaul has come!